Fullscreen Image

 A rectangle with a thick border represents a trigger.
 Triggers are an event which spur the kick off of a workflow.
 For example, in this workflow, the start of the project in the schedule kicked off the workflow.

-Please note that triggers are not steps.
+Triggers are not steps.

 Pictured is an step of a work flow assignee.
 It appears the phrase "collect equipment list" in a white rectangle with soft gray rounded borders.

-Rectangles with soft gray rounded corners represent Assignee Steps.
+Rectangles with soft gray rounded corners represent assignee steps.
 These are steps that are performed by the assignee of a workflow step.

 Pictured is an approver step.
 It appears the question "Currently owned?" in a white diamond with thick orange borders.